- What is disorganized attachment

-- Secure Attachment
+- Secure attachment style

-- Avoidant Attachment
+- Avoidant attachment style

 Disorganized Attachment In Children

-Babies with disorganization show the following anomalous or disoriented behavior in the Strange Situation.
+Disorganized infants show the following anomalous or disoriented behavior in the Strange Situation.

 Misdirected or interrupted behavior – the baby seeks proximity to the stranger instead of the parent after separation.